Global19-atlassian-net/iODKbook2/AlgLin/source/przeksztalcenia_lin_operatory.rst

 One of the reasons why current definition of matrix multiplication has been adopted is because then the mapping :math:`\,M_{\mathcal{B}}\,` is multiplicative: product (i.e. composition) of operators corresponds to product of matrices.
-Another explanation of such definition is that then determinant of product of two matrices equal a mroduct of determinants.
+Another explanation of such definition is that then determinant of product of two matrices equals a product of determinants.

 **Example.**

-We discuss matrix representation of a linear operator :math:`\,F\,` defined on real three dimensional space :math:`\,V\,` of geometric vectors by a formula
+We discuss matrix representation of a linear operator :math:`\,F\,` defined on the real three dimensional space :math:`\,V\,` of geometric vectors by a formula

 .. math::